How to Remove a Tree Stump Yourself with a Stump Grinder

 Stump Grinder

-Walk-behind stump grinders are compact machines that you push into position and operate from behind.
-They handle stumps up to 12-16 inches in diameter comfortably and fit through standard yard gates.
-These are the most common rental units and are appropriate for most residential stump removal.
+Walk-behind stump grinders handle stumps up to 12-16 inches in diameter and fit through standard yard gates.
+Most common rental units, appropriate for most residential stump removal.

-Self-propelled stump grinders are larger machines that drive themselves into position.
-They handle larger stumps (16 inches and above) more efficiently and feature more powerful cutting wheels.
-These are appropriate for multiple large stumps or very hard wood species.
+Self-propelled stump grinders handle larger stumps (16 inches+) more efficiently.
+Appropriate for multiple large stumps or very hard wood species.

 Safety Gear (Required)

-- •Safety glasses or face shield --- The grinder throws wood chips, rocks, and debris at high velocity.
-Eye protection is mandatory, not optional.
+- •Safety glasses or face shield — The grinder throws wood chips and debris at high velocity

 Step-by-Step: Grinding a Tree Stump